Notes on the Geography of The West Bank: Southern Countryside

 We move south of Jerusalem now, to the highlands known historically as the Judean Plateau.
 (That's not a name you'll want to use in conversation with Palestinians.)
 At its best, it's a difficult environment for agriculture.

 A land of "milk and honey"?
-This "field" is planted to wheat, which may or may not produce a crop worth harvesting.
-Much of the land sloping east and west from the plateau south of Jerusalem looks this grim, so when Palestinians and Israelis lay claim "to every inch" of the West Bank, this is what they're fighting over.
+This so-called field is planted to wheat, which may or may not produce a crop worth harvesting.
+Much of the land sloping east and west from the plateau south of Jerusalem looks this grim, so when Palestinians and Israelis lay claim "to every inch" of the West Bank, this is typical of what they're fighting over.
 Of course they'd disagree and perhaps say, arguing by analogy, that fighting for a flag is not the same as fighting for a piece of cloth.

-The emblematic crop of the West Bank is the olive, but it doesn't grow well south of Jerusalem, partly because the climate is too dry on the eastern slope and because the plateau is too frosty for the frost-intolerant olive.
+The emblematic crop of the West Bank is the olive, but it doesn't grow well south of Jerusalem, partly because the climate is too dry on the eastern slope and because the plateau is too cold for the frost-intolerant olive.
 As if this wasn't hard enough on the poor olive, many olive trees have been pollarded to within an inch of their lives.

 A similar landscape, marked in the background by the mysterious summit of Herodion, where Herod built a palace.